STEllAR-GROUP/tutorials/cscs2017/session2/README.md

 ---
 ## Recap: What's HPX

+* A C++ Standard Library for Concurrency and Parallelism

-* Solidly based on a theoretical foundation – a well defined, new execution model (ParalleX)
+* Solidly based on a theoretical foundation – a well defined, new execution model
 * Exposes a coherent and uniform, standards-oriented API for ease of programming parallel and distributed applications.
     * Enables to write fully asynchronous code using hundreds of millions of threads.